 Rochambeau admits qualified students of all nationalities, race, origin, or economic status to all the, programs and activities made available to the students by the school.
-The admissions office reviews applications on a rolling basis, beginning in January for the following school year.
-Priority is given to applicants applying before February.
+The admissions office reviews applications on a rolling basis.
+Priority is given to applicants applying before January 29.
 After that date, applications will be accepted on a rolling admissions basis, based on availability.

 Re-enrollment for students opens after the board has validated the tuition and transportation fees for the following school year.
 Rochambeau reserves the right to deny continued enrollment or re-enrollment to any student in accordance with the Annual Tuition and Fees Contract.